 Our patented Incremental Recognition Technology allows users to simply enter the first few strokes of a Chinese character and QuickStroke accurately interprets the intended character.
 Since the typical Chinese character consists of an average of 13 strokes, QuickStroke technology saves considerable time and effort.
-The underlying pattern recognition engine can be ported to different alphabets or characters, allowing us to offer different language support.
+We can port different alphabets or characters to our underlying pattern recognition engine, allowing us to offer support for different languages.